 - 1. Wait until BMC Discovery collects new inventory, so that the enhanced collection patterns are exercised.
 For further details, see the BMC Discovery documentation. - 2.
 Manually trigger the adapter executable.

-By specifying a different method parameter, you have a one-time override of the default you set in the settings XML file.
+By specifying a different method parameter in the command line, you have a one-time override of the default you set in the settings XML file.
 For example: